STATUTE OF LIMITATIONS

 New York has applied and adheres to the existence of the Made Whole Doctrine.
 Winkelmann v.
 Excelsior Ins.
 Co., 626 N.Y.S.2d 994 (1995); U.S. Fid. & Guar.
 Co. v.
 Maggiore, 749 N.Y.S.2d 555 (2002).
 An insurer has no right of subrogation against its insured when the insured’s actual loss exceeds the amount it has recovered from both the insurer and the third party.
 Id.
 Where there are multiple plaintiffs, each insurer needs only to establish that its individual insured has been made whole before subrogation is allowed.
 Maggiore, supra.
 It seems, however, that the Made Whole Doctrine is applicable only to situations in which the insured makes a recovery and the subrogated insurer is seeking reimbursement from the insured and out of that recovery.
 An insurer’s action based on partial subrogation through its insured will not necessarily interfere with the insured’s right to be made whole by the tortfeasor and the insurer need not delay its subrogation claim against the third party to avoid impairing the insured’s rights.
 Id.

 The court in Winkelmann introduced the Made Whole Doctrine to New York in the context of equitable subrogation, and the court in Maggiore extended the doctrine to contractual subrogation as well.
-Therefore, it appears that the equitable considerations, not the intent of the parties as evidenced by the terms of the policy, will govern in New York.
+It therefore appears that the equitable considerations, not the intent of the parties as evidenced by the terms of the policy, will govern in New York.
 Court applies “make whole” rule despite a subrogation clause to the contrary, noting that allowing subrogation where insured is not fully compensated would be “contrary to the principal purpose of an insurance contract: to protect an insured from loss, thereby placing the risk of loss on the insurer [though] the insurer has accepted payments from the insured to assume this risk of loss.”
-Maggiore, supra. (quoting 16 Couch, Insurance 3d, § 223:136, at 152-153).
+Maggiore, supra, (quoting 16 Couch, Insurance 3d, § 223:136, at 152-153).